 Arbeids- og kompetanseområde

-Educational Background: I am educated as a Teacher Educator [grade: Laudabilis prae ceteris/praiseworthy before the others in educational theory, 1991].
-At the University of Oslo, I attained the Bachelor's and Master's Degree in Education [grade: Laudabilis, 1994, 1997], and the Doctor Philosophia Degree of Education [Unanimous and positive decision, 2005].
+Educational Background: I am educated as a Teacher Educator [Laudabilis prae ceteris/praiseworthy before the others in educational theory].
+At the University of Oslo, I attained the Bachelor's and Master's Degree in Education [Laudabilis], and the Doctor Philosophia Degree of Education [cum laude].
 I finished my education with a postdoctoral fellowship in Education (funded by Oslo Metropolitan University, the research was conducted at the University of Rome and the University of Oxford).
-I also have a number of courses, specifically aimed at educational issues.
+I also have a number of courses, specifically aimed at education.

 Professional Background: I have over 15 years of experience as a teacher and class teacher at all levels in the school system (from 1st grade to upper secondary school), while working as a mentor for student teachers.
 To date (January 2022), I have over 20 years of experience in higher education, and in 2009 I was appointed Professor of Education.
 I have taught and supervised at bachelor, master and doctoral level, and have lectured in all continents of the world.

-Recent Publications: With Routledge, I have recently published three books: (1) the research monograph Education and the Limits of Reason: Reading Dostoevsky, Tolstoy, and Nabokov (2018, in collaboration with Peter Roberts), (2) the research monograph Indirect Education: Exploring Indirectness in Teaching and Research (2022, Open Access), and the edited volume Meeting the Challenges of Existential Threats through Educational Innovation: A Proposal for an Expanded Curriculum (2022).
+Recent Publications: With Routledge, I have recently published three books: (1) the research monograph Education and the Limits of Reason: Reading Dostoevsky, Tolstoy, and Nabokov (with Peter Roberts, 2018), (2) the research monograph Indirect Education: Exploring Indirectness in Teaching and Research (Open Access, 2022), and the edited volume Meeting the Challenges of Existential Threats through Educational Innovation: A Proposal for an Expanded Curriculum (2022).
+With Bloomsbury, I have recently published two books: (1) the edited volume The Bloomsbury Handbook of Continental Philosophy of Education (with John Baldacchino, 2024) and the research monograph Educational Theory of the Unforeseen.
+Educating for an Unpredictable Future (with G.-E. Torgersen, 2024).

 Recent Research Projects: